VICTOR J. KREBS

 Bio

-Victor J. Krebs (Ph.D., University of Notre Dame, USA), currently coordinator of the Latinamerican Posthuman Network, is Professor of Philosophy in the Department of Humanities at the Pontificia Universidad Católica del Perú (PUCP) and philosophical curator.
-His areas of interest are technology, art, language, aesthetics and film, psychoanalysis, archetypal psychology and culture.
-He writes on Wittgenstein, Cavell, Benjamin, Deleuze, Stiegler, Flusser and Derrida.
-He is founding director of VJK philosophical curatorship, which aims to “bring philosophy to the streets”.
-He coordinates Hermes, permanent seminar on contemporary philosophy at the Center for Philosophical Studies (CEF) at PUCP.
-He founded the Peruvian Jungian Circle in 2009, a group of therapists and artists interested in the thought of C.G.
-Jung.
-He occasionally conducts workshops on Greek myths and archetypes of contemporary culture.
-His most recent book, Human Virtuality and Digital Life (co-written with Richard Frankel, Routledge 2022) has been nominated for the Gradiva Award from the National Association for the Advancement of Psychoanalysis 2022.
+Victor J. Krebs (Ph.D., University of Notre Dame, USA), currently coordinator of the Latin American Posthuman Network, is Professor of Philosophy in the Department of Humanities at the Pontificia Universidad Católica del Perú (PUCP) and philosophical curator.
+He works at the intersection of technology, art, language, psychoanalysis, and culture.
+He is acting Chair of the International Society for Universal Dialogue, coordinates Hermes, the permanent seminar on contemporary philosophy at the Center for Philosophical Studies (CEF) at PUCP, and founded the Peruvian Jungian Circle in 2009.
+He is co-editor (with William Day) of Seeing Wittgenstein Anew (Cambridge University Press, 2010) and author of La imaginación pornográfica.
+Contra el escepticismo en la cultura (Lápix, 2014), and Human Virtuality and Digital Life (co-written with Richard Frankel, Routledge 2022) –awarded the 2022 Gradiva Award from the National Association for the Advancement of Psychoanalysis and the 2023 Courage to Dream Book Prize from the American Psychoanalytic Association.
+Currently he is writing The Guide for the Poor Hedonist, and (with Richard Frankel) Dreaming Life in the Digital Age (forthcoming, 2026).